71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your

 Coinbase is very heavily focused on compliance, ensuring it adheres to all regulations.
 This means the sign-up process involves users submitting numerous pieces of personal information along with verifying their identity through documentation.
 Some users find this overly invasive, but it is a trade-off which is made to use an institution which is backed by large investors which is compliant with regulations.

 Users who interested in swapping their cryptocurrency into Ethereum, rather than buying it, should check out ChangeNOW.
 They offer over 170 coin swaps of various Ethereum (ETH) based ERC-20 tokens such as the Binance Coin (BNB), 0X (ZRX) or Augur (REP), their interface is extremely easy to use, and there is no limit to how much Ethereum can be swapped.

 Some of their popular coins are:

-Currently, ChangeNOW does not support purchasing of ETH with Visa or credit card.
+Currently, ChangeNOW does not support purchasing ETH with Visa or credit card.
 Additionally, users need to own their personal Ethereum wallet to make use of the exchange, because ChangeNOW does not store users’ funds.

 CEX is an exchange that makes purchasing Ethereum easy for beginners and also offers more advanced trading features.
 Once users set up their account through a very straightforward sign-up process, they will be able to purchase cryptocurrencies with their credit or debit cards.
 There will be strict limits applied to how much they can buy but if they wish to extend their limits, they can choose to verify their account further.

 Users are quoted specified amounts of cryptocurrency that they can purchase, and are able to choose between amounts of $200, $500, and $1000.
 They also have the option to choose custom amounts to purchase.
 Although the default option is Bitcoin, this can be easily changed to Ethereum.